Software-Engineering-Group-UP/RSE-UP/chapters/intro_version_control.md

  * [new branch]      master -> master
 ```

-If we view our GitHub repository in the browser, it now includes all of our project files, along with all of the commits we have made so far ([Figure](git-cmdline-history)).
+If we view our GitHub repository in the browser, it now includes all of our project files, along with all of the commits we have made so far ([Figure - Git cmdline history](git-cmdline-history)).

 ```{figure} ../figures/git-cmdline/repo-history.png
 :name: git-cmdline-history